Nividhitha99/ENPM818R_Group3/DEPLOYMENT.md

 ✅ IRSA configured for all 6 microservices
 ✅ CloudWatch monitoring enabled
-✅ Prometheus + Grafana deployed
+✅ Prometheus + Grafana fully deployed and accessible
+✅ LoadBalancer targets healthy (8/8)
 ✅ 5/6 services running (uploader has app config issue) ✅ All infrastructure as code